Next Start

 Students in the Marine Technician Specialist program graduate with a diploma and the potential to earn additional certifications.

 Students gain specialized training on Honda Marine, Volvo Penta, Mercury Marine, Suzuki Marine and Yamaha Marine, as well as the opportunity to complete training credentials from Mercury Marine, Volvo Penta and Yamaha Marine.
-Additionally, MMI is the only school that offers the opportunity to earn Provisional Mercury Outboard Certification while you train.
+Additionally, UTI offers the opportunity to earn Provisional mercury Outboard Certification while you train.

 UTI’s Career Services resources are available to graduates throughout their careers.
 Whether you’re fresh out of school and are looking for your first full-time position or are 10 years into your career and are looking to make a change, we’re here to help connect you to the next great opportunity.

-Ready to start your journey at Marine Mechanics Institute?
+Ready to start your journey?
 Visit our website to request information or give us a call at 1-800-834-7308.
 One of our Admissions Representatives can guide you through the process and answer any questions you may have.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.